-We had negative cash flow from operating activities of \$204.2 million in the nine months ending September 30, 2022, as well as negative cash flow from operating activities of \$261.3 million, \$165.7 million and \$234.0 million in the years ended December 31, 2021, 2020, and 2019, respectively.
-Our business will require significant amounts of capital to sustain operations and we will need to make investments to execute our long-term business plans.
-An inability to generate positive cash flow may adversely affect our ability to raise needed capital for our business on reasonable terms, diminish supplier or customer willingness to enter into transactions with us, and have other adverse effects that would decrease our long-term viability.
+We had negative cash flow from operating activities of \$261.3 million, \$165.7 million, and \$234.0 million in the years ended December 31, 2021, 2020, and 2019, respectively.
+We anticipate that we will have negative cash flow from operating and investing activities for the foreseeable future as we scale our business.
+Our business also will at times require significant amounts of working capital to support our growth, particularly as we acquire inventory to support our anticipated increase in production.
+An inability to generate positive cash flow for the foreseeable future may adversely affect our ability to raise needed capital for our business on reasonable terms, diminish supplier or customer willingness to enter into transactions with us, and have other adverse effects that would decrease our long-term viability.
 There can be no assurance we will achieve positive cash flow in the foreseeable future.